Skip to content

 • Delivery of infrastructure

-Delivery of critical infrastructure within the Bromelton SDA will support future development and economic growth.
+Delivery of critical infrastructure within the Bromelton SDA supports future development and economic growth.
 This includes a trunk water main and the Beaudesert Town Centre Bypass.
 This infrastructure provides opportunities to build on the momentum of current development activities by major landowners in the SDA.

 Stage 1 trunk water main for Bromelton SDA

-Construction is complete on a $6.5 million joint funded project between the state government, Scenic Rim Regional Council and Queensland Urban Utilities to supply and install a 6.1 kilometres trunk water main connecting the Beaudesert Water Treatment Plant to the Bromelton SDA.
-This has enabled the provision of reticulated water supply to industry precincts in the Bromelton SDA.
+A 6.1 kilometres trunk water main connecting the Beaudesert Water Treatment Plant to the Bromelton SDA was constructed to provide a reticulated water supply to industry precincts in the Bromelton SDA.

 This community infrastructure is critical to industry looking to establish within the Bromelton SDA.